-In this section you will be installing the Model 780-03 Central Controller in an equipment rack.
-Connections to the surround and stereo audio inputs, digital monitor outputs, and analog monitor outputs will be made.
+In this section you will be installing the Model 780-02 Central Controller in an equipment rack.
+Connections to the surround and stereo audio inputs and the surround monitor output will be made.
 A dedicated digital audio timing reference signal can be connected to the sync input.
 If desired, external equipment will be interfaced to the remote control inputs.
-A location will be selected for the first Model 790 Control Console and it will be connected to the Model 780-03.
-AC mains power will be connected to the Model 780-03.
-For advanced applications up to three additional Model 790 or Model 71 Control Console units can be connected to the Model 780-03.
+A location will be selected for the first Model 790 Control Console and it will be connected to the Model 780-02.
+AC mains power will be connected to the Model 780-02.
+For advanced applications up to three additional Model 790 or Model 71 Control Console units can be connected to the Model 780-02.